moodyjon/lbcwallet/README.md

 does mean they could track all transactions involving your addresses and therefore know your exact balance.
 In a future release, public data encryption will extend to transactions as well.

-lbcwallet is not an SPV client and requires connecting to a local or remote  instance for asynchronous blockchain queries and notifications over websockets.
-Full  installation instructions can be found [here](https://github.com/lbryio/lbcd).
-An alternative SPV mode that is compatible with  and Bitcoin Core is planned for a future release.

 Wallet clients can use one of two RPC servers: